piyushr147/springBoot/java.md

     we can't access instance variables inside a static method but we can use static variables inside static methods of that class.

 # STATIC BLOCK
-    What if you want to initialise the static variable created inside your Mobile Class, initalising it inside the constructor will initialise it everytime the constructor is being called for every object, so to avoid it we have a static block which is exectued only once no matter how many object of that class are created
+    What if you want to initialise the static variable created inside your Mobile Class, initalising it inside the constructor will initialise it everytime the constructor is being called for every object, so to avoid it we have a static block which is executed only once no matter how many object of that class are created

     static{
         brand = "Apple";
     }
     this code is executed before the constructor this is because the class is loaded is called before object creation, we can verify it by manually loading the class with Class.forName("your classname") and code inside static block will execute.